 Consult the Appendix 13.C – Directive for Genetic Testing Requests for procedures for each scenario.

-In order to determine the presumptive child support contribution in foster care, the District CSE Office will require that each non-custodial parent complete the Wyoming Supreme Court financial affidavit.
+In order to determine the presumptive child support contribution in foster care, the District CSP Office will require that each non-custodial parent complete the Wyoming Supreme Court financial affidavit.

-If the non-custodial parent does not properly fill-out the financial affidavit, the District CSE Office will utilize locate sources discussed in Chapter 7 Locate to find income or asset information for the parties.
+If the non-custodial parent does not properly fill-out the financial affidavit, the District CSP Office will utilize locate sources discussed in Chapter 7 Locate to find income or asset information for the parties.

-The District CSE Office will use income information and Wyoming child support guidelines to calculate the presumptive parental contribution for each parent related to the foster care case.
+The District CSP Office will use income information and Wyoming child support guidelines to calculate the presumptive parental contribution for each parent related to the foster care case.

 When a parent’s actual income is not available, the case worker will need to impute or assign income to a parent in order to calculate child support.
 There are several instances where the case worker may have to impute income to a party in order to calculate the presumptive parental contribution.

-Note: All District CSE Offices will use the imputed wage calculation provided by the IV-D Director.
-This calculation is updated and reviewed by the IV-D Director and District CSE Office Managers when minimum wage increases or the Wyoming guidelines are changed.
+Note: All District CSP Offices will use the imputed wage calculation provided by the IV-D Director.
+This calculation is updated and reviewed by the IV-D Director and District CSP Office Managers when minimum wage increases or the Wyoming guidelines are changed.

 Social Security or Veteran’s Benefits